 5. The Language of Thorns: Midnight Tales and Dangerous Magic (Grishaverse)

 The Language of Thorns is folklore set in the Grisha world, like Shadow And Bone and Six Crows.
-So, it is the perfect book for Mermaid Marathon because there are seven short stories.
-The art is beautiful, and there is a mermaid story called When Water Sing Fire at the very end.
-It’s a mermaid fairy tale with a love story which is excellent.
+So, it is the perfect book for the Mermaid Marathon because it has seven short stories.
+The art is beautiful, and the mermaid story is called When Water Sing Fire at the very end.
+It’s a mermaid fairy tale with a love story, which is excellent.
 If you still need to read the Grisha World and are waiting for a heavy mermaid theme, try the whole Grishaverse series.

 Author: Dave Barry, Ridley Pearson